DavidVogelxyz/library/qemu/qemu-create-windows.md

-# Creating Optimized Windows VMs on QEMU
+# Tips for creating optimized Windows VMs on QEMU

 ## General rules